Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 Alternatively, to stream matches in Australia, subscribe to the AFL’s Live Pass service.
 This service allows you to stream every match of the AFL season live via the AFL app on Android, iOS or Windows mobile devices.

 An annual pass to use this service costs $89.99, alternatively, users can purchase a monthly pass at $14.99 per month, or a weekly pass at $4.99 per month.
 A two-week free trial is available for new customers.

-If you have Foxtel you can view every match of the season – except the Grand Final – live and in high definition, along with a range of AFL-related programming on Fox Footy including AFL 360, Bounce, League Teams, On the Couch, Open Mike, and plenty of other shows.
+If you have a valid Foxtel TV subscription you can view every match of the season – except the Grand Final – live and in high definition, along with a range of AFL-related programming on Fox Footy including AFL 360, Bounce, League Teams, On the Couch, Open Mike, and plenty of other shows.

-On free-to-air television, Channel Seven has the broadcast rights to four matches per week, but precisely with matches appear can vary from state to state.
+On free-to-air television, Channel Seven has the broadcast rights to four matches per week, but precisely which matches appear can vary from state to state.